 Supervision of MSc students

-Steinar Trengereid (ongoing) Influence of sex ratio on mating behaviour in a ectoparasite
+Steinar Trengereid (2020) Influence of sex ratio on mating behaviour in a ectoparasite

 Marie Danielsen (2017) Effects of perceived predation risk on extra-pair mating in blue tits (Cyanistes caeruleus)